-The managing editor and the business manager are selected by the Board of Publications during the winter term.
+The managing editor and the business manager are selected by the Board of Publications during the spring term.

 The office is located off the main lounge in the Union Building.
-Tryouts for the staff may be arranged by contacting Eric Wessborg, editor, or Gerald Winter, business manager.
+Tryouts for the staff may be arranged by contacting Norwood Hubbell, editor, or George Cope, business manager.
 Lloyd H. Geil, instructor in journalism, is the faculty adviser.